 Family Consumer Science Teaching (5-12)

-The mission of the Department of Family Consumer Science is to promote the well-being of people, the enrichment of quality environments, and to prepare men and women to assume essential professional roles in a culturally diverse global society.
-The comprehensive program provides training for professional roles within dietetics, family and consumer sciences education, child development and family studies, and food and nutrition.
+Family Consumer Science promotes the well-being of people, the enrichment of quality environments, and prepares people for essential professional roles in a culturally diverse global society.

 |Program||Locations||Major / Total Credits|

 |Family Consumer Science Education BS||BS - Bachelor of Science||

 Declaring an FCS Major.
 Students may declare an FCS major at any point in their academic program.
 Upon declaring an FCS major, an advisor is assigned.
 Full admission to the department and major requires:

 - A minimum of 32 earned semester credit hours.